-An applicant for judicial office may not initiate communications or contact with a judicial nominating commission or its members but may seek endorsements for the appointment from any other person or organization, other than a political organization.
+An applicant for judicial office may initiate communications or contact with a judicial nominating commission or its members but and may seek endorsements for the appointment from any other person or organization, other than a political organization.

 [1] Rule 4.3 is derived in part from Rule 4.5 of the 2007 ABA Code but departs from it in one important respect.
-Under Rule 4.3, an applicant may not initiate communications or contact with a judicial nominating commission or its members.
-Personal lobbying of commission members by the applicant, some of whom are lawyers, is not appropriate.
+Under Rule 4.3, an applicant may initiate communications or contact with a judicial nominating commission or its members, but neither the Commission nor its members are obliged to respond to such communications or contact.
 Applicants may appear for interviews before the commission and may respond to questions or inquiries from commission members, and they may solicit endorsements from other persons or organizations (other than a political organization).
 If they have a question regarding the procedure or their application, they may contact the Administrative Office of the Courts, which acts as a secretariate to the commissions.
+This Rule is not intended to permit an applicant to give anything of value to a commission member or to any member of a commission member's immediate family.